m-thirumal/oauth-authorization-server/README.md

 # OAuth (New - 2.1) Authorization server

+This repository full documentation can be found at [m-thirumal.github.io/oauth-authorization-server/](m-thirumal.github.io/oauth-authorization-server/)

 #### What is Authentication and Authorization?

 `Authentication` - "Who you are?", is the process of ascertaining that somebody really is who they claim to be.